 Completed in 1923, Villa Vizcaya was a private mansion that belonged to the wealthy businessman and socialite, James Deering.
 Once he finished building Villa Vizcaya, James began opening its gardens to the public on Sundays.
 He would simply stand on the balcony of his Villa observing who came somewhat reminiscent of James Gatsby from The Great Gatsby.

-The site is now a museum that showcases a peculiar mix of Mediterranean Revival and Baroque architectural style based on the Veneto and Tuscan Renaissance model.
+The site is now a museum that showcases a peculiar mix of Mediterranean Revival and Baroque architectural styles based on the Veneto and Tuscan Renaissance models.
 The site also includes an extensive Italian renaissance garden with a native woodland landscape and a historic village outbuildings compound.